ilta/fullstackopen-phonebook-backend/README.md

-  add_new_person_02.rest adding a person with missing name (should send an error) add_new_person_03.rest adding a person with missing number (should send an error) add_new_person_04.rest adding a person with too short name (should send an error) delete_01.rest         removing a person with the id "1" update_person_01.rest  normal updating of a person's number update_person_02.rest  update a person with missing number (should send an error) update_person_03.rest  update a person with invalid number type (should send an error)
+  add_new_person_02.rest adding a person with missing name (should send an error) add_new_person_03.rest adding a person with missing number (should send an error) add_new_person_04.rest adding a person with too short name (should send an error) delete_01.rest         removing a person with the id "1" (should fail now) update_person_01.rest  normal updating of a person's number update_person_02.rest  update a person with missing number (should send an error) update_person_03.rest  update a person with invalid number type (should send an error)